 Just as a clog in our arteries is bad for our health, clogging and contaminating rivers is bad for the health of our planet.

 The sheer volume of plastic waste accumulating in rivers creates both a challenge and an opportunity to implement high-impact, cost-effective intervention strategies in communities around the world.

 The Benioff Ocean Initiative and The Coca-Cola Foundation are partnering to empower a collaborative network of innovative, passionate problem-solvers combating the flow of plastic waste from rivers to the ocean.

 Explore how nine teams are using cutting-edge science to address that challenge.

 Click a river to learn more

-A network of 9 teams combating plastic waste in river systems around the world.
+A network of innovators combating plastic waste in river systems around the world.